ChewCEC/Chat-Application/README.md

 # Chat-Application
 Realtime chat app.
-Using Go with Gin in the backend and Next.js for the frontend.
+Using Gin-Gonic and Go in the backend and Next.js for the frontend.